vallas01/vallas01/README.md

 </div>

 ## ⚡ Fun fact:
-I was a US Army Engineer Captain where I learned how to build bridges and then blow them up...
+I was a US Army Engineer Captain where I learned how to build bridges and then blow them up.